MSc Advanced Professional Practice Musculoskeletal Neuroscience

 • Clinical Neuroscience and Therapeutics

-You will benefit from a detailed understanding of advances in modern day neuroscience and integration of these advances into clinical practice.
-Work independently at an advanced level and develop those evidence-informed practices, and the ability to appraise and conduct your own clinical
+Work independently at an advanced level and develop evidence-informed practices and the ability to appraise and conduct your own clinical research and audit.

 - Course title: